LorinRicker/VMShistory/README.md

 * Especially from VSI's VMS Engineering Team and from active users (sys-admins, programmers, etc.) of VMS, the new features, functionality and capabilities as released and available.

 A reasonably up-to-date formated PDF-document of the VMS History and Timeline will be always available as part of this repository; however, it may be updated only as new facts and entries are actually vetted with supporting documentation and provenance.

+### Goals

+1. A complete history and timeline of VMS (OpenVMS), which:

+2. ...Merges all reputable sources and documents.

+2. ...Is current -- from v0.X through early releases to latest v9.x (and beyond).

+3. ...Is curated, with provenances verified.

+4. ...Is constructively and critically reviewed, by VMS peers, including developers, consultants and long-time users -- folks who should know, and who's facts/contributions can be cross-checked.

 ## Other Pertinent Books and Documents